libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Oobabooga Text-Ui changed how their api works.
 The most up to date version that works is snapshot-2023-11-05.
 Do not use the OpenAi Extension.**

+**I have just made a new API for Llama-2-Chat.
+Please give me feedback: https://github.com/libraryofcelsus/AetherNode**

 ------
 **Currently Working On**
 - Implementing Open Ai Features